Reference Re Alberta Statutes: Appeal to the Privy Council

 The Board declared that, as the Alberta Social Credit Act had been subsequently repealed by the Alberta legislature, Bills 8 and 9 could not be brought into operation, as their provisions were contingent on actions of the now-abolished Social Credit Board.
 Therefore, the question was moot, and they expressed no opinion on them.

-As to Bill 1, the Board agreed with the opinion of Kerwin J (concurred in by Crocket J) that:
+As to Bill 1, the Board agreed with the opinion of Justice Patrick Kerwin (concurred in by Justice Oswald Smith Crocket) that:

 Accordingly, the bill was in pith and substance a measure to regulate banking, and was thus ultra vires the province.

 Significance

-The SCC ruling was one of the foundation cases leading to the recognition of an Implied Bill of Rights in Canadian constitutional law.
+The SCC ruling is notable because three judges supported the Implied Bill of Rights, a theory in Canadian constitutional law.